Best Credit Cards for Students in 2026

 Pay on time, every time

 Payment history is effectively the single most important factor in your credit score, making up 35% of your FICO score.
+A single missed payment can do significant damage to your credit, and that damage takes time to fade.

 Keep utilization low

 Credit utilization is the second most impactful factor in your credit score, making up 30% of your FICO score.
+The formula is simple: your balance divided by your credit limit equals your utilization rate.
+Keeping it below 30% is well within the generally recommended threshold.

 Don't apply for too many cards at once

 Every new credit card application typically triggers a hard inquiry on your credit report, which can temporarily lower your score.
+Starting with one card and building a track record before opening another is the most sensible path for most students.

 Keep older accounts open